cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_adv_e.md

 ## Adversarial Autoencoder (encode)

+Adversarial Autoencoders augment the autoencoder objective with an adversarial discriminator in latent space.
+The encoder is trained to both reconstruct inputs (via the decoder) and produce latent codes whose distribution matches a desired prior, improving latent structure.

 This example shows how to train and use an Adversarial Autoencoder (AAE) to encode windows of a time series, reducing from p to k dimensions while imposing a desired distribution in the latent space via an adversarial discriminator.

 Prerequisites